-One interesting note is that you often can charge much more in big cities than anywhere else: in the suburbs you might be able to charge $75 an hour and in New York City charge $150 a hour.
-And even within a city, you might be able to charge more in exclusive neighborhoods than middle-class neighborhoods.
+One interesting note is that you often can charge much more in big cities than anywhere else: in the suburbs you might be able to charge $75 an hour and in New York City charge $150-200 a hour.
+And even within a city, you might be able to charge more in exclusive neighborhoods compared to middle-class neighborhoods.
 Keep your eyes open to the subtle differences in pricing structures all around you.

 Look at your target audience.
 Are you trying to reach high-income people or is your target somewhere else on the economic spectrum?
 Are you intending to sell to corporations, or to non-profits?
 Knowing your ideal target client can also impact your pricing model.

 Ask others in your industry what they charge.
 It is not collaboration or price-fixing to simply inquire as to industry norms.
 Ask your attorney if you have concerns about enquiring within your industry about pricing.

 Another consideration is how much you paid for your education.
 As an example, some coaches can spend $4,000 to $6,000 to get their certification.
 An MBA can cost 10 or 20 times that.
 These education expenses need to be figured into the mix when setting fees.
 You’ve got to recoup those expenses and make a profit, too!
 And the more education you have (and the more experience you have), the more valuable your services to your client.